gustavw/ChromeOS_Swerty/README.md

 enable.
 5. Logout and then login again.
 (This may not be necessary.)
 6. Go to chrome://settings/languages.
+7. Make sure you have added swedish as a language
-7. Select Swerty keyboard layout from the list.
+8. Select Swerty keyboard layout from the list.
-8. Optionally, remove any keyboard layouts or input methods that are no longer required.
+9. Optionally, remove any keyboard layouts or input methods that are no longer required.
 ## How to Use
 1. Press Ctrl + Shift + Space to cycle through the enabled keyboard languages.